 When I was a music journalist back in the Eighties I thought nothing of casually mangling the English language.
 In those days it was "hip" to use in-jokes, amusing abbreviations, shorthand, wordplay and made-up words to create a vernacular of belonging for the readers.
 I wince when I read some of the reviews I wrote because the way in which I expressed myself was very much of its time and seems … [Read more...] about A “spesh” time when I played fast and loose with the English language

 My career in journalism began in the dying days of punk, which gave way to the dawn of the New Romantics.
 I played my part in the latter, being the first music journalist to persuade the then achingly cool Spandau Ballet to do an interview for Sounds which, along with Melody Maker and NME, was one of the three highly influential music weeklies of that era.
-The headline on my interview was The … [Read more...] about 10 things that Boy George taught me about PR
+The headline on my interview was The … [Read more...] about 10 things Boy George taught me about self-promotion

 [vimeo 92066732] When Claire Taylor of The Story Mill asked if I'd be interested in doing a video interview about playing a role vs being authentic, I was intrigued.
 It has been a long time since anyone has asked me about Being Betty Page.
 To explain: way back in 1979, when I was secretary to the editor of the music paper Sounds, I started to write reviews of bands.
 Because I was already … [Read more...] about Living a story versus living an authentic life